andrewchernow/libpcl/doxygen/organization.md

 ## Libs Directory
 This contains 3rd party libraries required for PCL to function properly.
 This is organized into platform folders that all contain and \c include directory.
-For example:

   * darwin-x86
+  * darwin-x86_64
+  * windows-x86
   * windows-x86_64
   * linux-x86
+  * linux-x86_64

 Third-party objects, archives or shared objects are placed in the platform-specific lib directory while the associated headers go into the include directory.